 Can I drink more than one can of Coca-Cola Energy a day?

 Based on the caffeine content that a single can of Coke Energy has, I’d say you could drink more than one can a day if you wanted to.

-However, given the drink’s sugar content, it might be best not to go beyond one can as its sugar level is definitely more than your body should be handling on any given day.
+However, given the drink’s sugar content, it might be best not to go beyond one can as its sugar level is definitely more than your body should be handled on any given day.

 Nevertheless, there isn’t anything wrong if you want to drink more than one can for the occasional caffeine fix.

-In fact, Coke themselves mention that it’s safe to drink up to two cans a day.
+In fact, Coke themselves mentions that it’s safe to drink up to two cans a day.

 To be on the safe side, I would suggest going for the Coke Energy zero sugar option so that you don’t go over the recommended sugar quota per day.